 - Everything Is an Instrument: Among the chatter in the bridge of "Barbara Ann" is a comment about "Hal and his famous ashtray".
 Legendary session drummer Hal Blaine was known for occasionally using an ashtray as a percussion instrument, most notably on Dean Martin's "Houston".

-- Face on the Cover: The band (minus Bruce) is featured on the album cover in a series of photographs.
+- Face on the Cover: The band (minus Bruce) and their girlfriends are featured on the album cover in a series of photographs.

 - Live Album: The album is presented as a live party album, despite the fact that all of it was recorded in the studio.